yuno-payments/yuno-sdk-android/README.md

     customerSession: "customer_session",
 )
 ```
+**Note:** If you need to change the request code of the flow, you can specify that on enrollPaymentWithYuno method with requestCode param

 ### Payment flow
 To start a new payment process call the following method from you app:
 ```Kotlin